appnexus/lucid/README.md

 If you don't use `less`, you can use the precompiled css file `node_modules/lucid-ui/dist/index.css`.

+### Custom CSS Scope

+There are some _very rare_ situations where you might need to customize the prefix for all the css class names emitted by the library and `less`.
+If you find yourself in that unenviable position, you can do the following:

+In your webpack config use the [`DefinePlugin`][dp] to specify `LUCID_CSS_NAMESPACE` like so:

+    new webpack.DefinePlugin({
+      LUCID_CSS_NAMESPACE: "'something-custom'",
+    });

+When you render the less, make sure to set the `prefix` variable to the same thing you set in the step about.
+E.g.

+    lessc node_modules/lucid-ui/src/index.less --modify-var='prefix=something-custom'

 ### Dependencies

 `lucid-ui` has several React peer dependencies.
 This means **your application